stayugly/lavamachine/site/content/vr-live-painting/_index.md

 image: /img/greenscreen-highres4kpic.jpg
 welcomeBlurb:
   heading: Refresh your Audience
+  text: >-
-  text: "We paint live on a big screen for events like author \nreadings, concerts, theatres and festivals. \x03VR Live painting will massivly intensify your main act in perfect symbiose.
-Give your audience a refreshing \nand unforgettable experience."
+    We will paint live on a big screen for events like author

+    readings, concerts, theatres and festivals.
+VR Live Painting will massivly intensify your main act in a perfect symbiose.
+Give your audience a refreshing and unforgettable experience.
 videoList:
   video1:
     headline: Author Reading – “Discworld”
     reverse: true
     text: >
-      My interpretation of the Rincewind character from the famous Discworld series.
-The painting is made during the reading of a book scene in virtual reality and imminently projected on the wall in the background.
+      My interpretation of the "Rincewind character" from the famous Discworld series.
+The painting is made during the reading of a book scene in Virtual Reality and imminently projected on the wall in the background.
 What you will see is what I can see in the headset in real-time!
     vimeonummer: '293225658'
   video10: